 Tidy house, tidy mind

-Believe it or not, there really are some negative psychological effects to living in a messy house.
+Believe it or not, there really are some negative psychological effects to living in a messy house which is why people say tidy house tidy mind.
 People who live in messy houses filled with clutter to sort, overflowing paperwork and unfinished projects, often find themselves more depressed and fatigued than those in finished, organised, clean houses.
 One study of almost one thousand participants also found that people who lived in cleaner and tidier homes were actually healthier than those who did not!

 If your home is cluttered then your mind is likely cluttered.
 Having a good sort out and minimising your belongings is a really therapeutic way of making your home a happier and more pleasing environment, but also for clearing your mind and helping you feel more organised and less stressed in general.